 The method that has been used is a narrative review approach based on proposed strategies to coping and anticipate the COVID-19 impacts on human resources management professionals published on web sites from several human resources associations.
-The following associations have been analyzed: World Federation of People Management Associations (WFPMA); Chartered Professionals in Human Resources (CPHR Canada); The NAHRMA national member associations include the Chartered Professionals in Human Resources of British Columbia & Yukon (CPHR), the Mexican Human Resource Management Association (AMEDIRH), and the Society for Human Resource Management (SHRM); The professional body for HR and people development, UK (CIPD); Gartner; European Association for People Management, the body for European HR associations (EPAM), from October 2021 to November 2021.
+The following associations have been analyzed: World Federation of People Management Associations (WFPMA); Chartered Professionals in Human Resources (CPHR Canada); The NAHRMA national member associations include the Chartered Professionals in Human Resource of British Columbia & Yukon (CPHR), the Mexican Human Resource Management (SHRM); The professional body for HR and people development, UK (CIPD); Gartner; European Association for People Management, the body for European HR associations (EPAM), from October 2021 to November 2021.